thiago4go/auto-expert-report/memory-bank/progress.md

 ## 1. Current Status Summary

 The project foundation is established according to the plan defined in PLAN MODE.
 Phase 1 (Scaffolding, Config, Logging, Tailwind Setup) is complete.
-Phase 2 (Core Logic) has begun with the implementation of the API Client module.
+Phase 2 (Core Logic) is progressing with the implementation and testing of the API Client module.
 Test-Driven Development (TDD) is being followed.

 ## 2. What Works (Completed Features/Milestones)